Buffy the Vampire Slayer: Continuations

 The story line was continued in a series of comic books produced by Joss Whedon and published by Dark Horse Comics, which serve as a canonical continuation of the television series.
 The series began in 2007 with Buffy the Vampire Slayer Season Eight and was followed by Buffy the Vampire Slayer Season Nine in 2011, Buffy the Vampire Slayer Season Ten in 2014, Buffy the Vampire Slayer Season Eleven in 2016, and Buffy the Vampire Slayer Season Twelve in 2018.

-Joss Whedon was interested in a film continuation in 1998, but such a film has yet to materialize.
+Joss Whedon was interested in a film continuation in 1998, but such a film never materialized.

-Future series
+Initial attempts and upcoming revival

 In July 2018, 20th Century Fox Television reportedly began development on a television reboot of the series.
 Monica Owusu-Breen was to serve as showrunner and had been working on the script with Whedon, who was to be an executive producer.
-News of Whedon's involvement was seen as reassuring by fans, though the extent of his involvement was unclear; other executive producers reported to be involved included Gail Berman, Fran Kuzui, and Kaz Kuzui, who were all credited as executive producers for the original series.
-According to anonymous sources who spoke with The Hollywood Reporter and Deadline Hollywood, the producers wanted the new series to be "richly diverse ... [and] some aspects of the series could be seen as metaphors for issues facing society today" – similar to the way Gellar described the original series as the "ultimate metaphor" for coping with adolescence.
+News of Whedon's involvement was seen as reassuring by fans, though the extent of his involvement was unclear; other executive producers reported to be involved included Gail Berman, Fran Kuzui, and Kaz Kuzui, all credited as executive producers for the original series.
+According to anonymous sources who spoke with The Hollywood Reporter and Deadline Hollywood, the producers wanted the new series to be "richly diverse ... [and] some aspects of the series could be seen as metaphors for issues facing society today"–similar to the way Gellar described the original series as the "ultimate metaphor" for coping with adolescence.
 The producers intended "for the new slayer to be African American", an example of the diversity they wish to portray.
 The report from Deadline Hollywood cautioned that "the project is still in nascent stages with no script, and many details are still in flux".